TorbanP/CMPT-433-A1/README.md

         Press enter blindly about 500 times
         go to bed

+        Wake up, see both kernels have failed to compile, need more HDD space apparently

+        Resize vm's in vbox to 40GB for both

+        Change partition table in vms using terminal used a portion of this guide https://brianchristner.io/how-to-resize-ubuntu-root-partition/
+        $ sudo cdfisk
+        select sda3 and resize, write, quit, reboot
+        Do it over again after filling up 40gb, in the end required 39gb to compile just the kernel

+        Wn the directory of the kenel output, run the following
+        $ sudo dpkg -i linux-*.deb
+        $ sudo update-grub # adds to boot menu

+        Reboot and check kernel with
+        # uname -r
+        And kernel successfully installed
+        ... and didnt crash a few hour later either! (that has been my experience in the past)

     A.4 - Write a C module that can be inserted as a kernel module that prints "Hello, world" when the module is initialized and installed, and "Goodbye, world" when the module is removed.
         TODO